elysiajs/documentation/docs/patterns/trace.md

 ---

 # Trace
-**Trace** allow us to take tap into a life-cycle event and identifying performance bottleneck for our app.
+**Trace** allows us to tap into a life-cycle event and identify performance bottlenecks for our app.

 ![Example of usage of Trace](/assets/trace.webp)

-Performance is another one of important aspect for Elysia.
+Performance is another important aspect for Elysia.

-We don't want to be fast for benchmarking purpose, we want you to have a real fast server in real-world scenario.
+We don't want to be fast for benchmarking purposes, we want you to have a real fast server in real-world scenario.

-There are many factor that can slow down your app, and it's hard to identifying one, and **trace** can helps solve that problem
+There are many factors that can slow down your app - and it's hard to identify them, but **trace** can helps solve that problem

 ## Trace
-Trace can measure lifecycle execution time of each function to audit performance bottleneck of each cycle.
+Trace can measure lifecycle execution time of each function to audit the performance bottleneck of each cycle.

 ```ts
 import { Elysia } from 'elysia'